Zlotkowski/UsingReactHooks/UseReducerHook/README.md

-# This project is example of using useEffect Hook in React Library.
+# This project is example of using useReducer Hook in React Library.